tinyspeck/hammock/README.md

 So much left to do!

-* Change OAuth to allow team selection at first login, then scope to team
 * Style config pages to match current slack.com (somewhat done)
 * Log all incoming webhooks and what we sent as a result (and allow replays)
 * Plugins provide icons & default bot usernames
 * Add 'Slackware' as a Slack service for bidi hooks
-* Switch from using a webhook to an API method (needs to be implemented first)
 * Tab the service config pages probably (Summary, Settings, plugin-defined)
 * Do the cron stuff